caseyg/awesome/README.md

 *   [Quartz/bad-data-guide](https://github.com/Quartz/bad-data-guide) - An exhaustive reference to problems seen in real-world data along with suggestions on how to resolve them.

-*   [drduh/macOS-Security-and-Privacy-Guide](https://github.com/drduh/macOS-Security-and-Privacy-Guide) - Guide to securing and improving privacy on macOS
+*   [drduh/macOS-Security-and-Privacy-Guide](https://github.com/drduh/macOS-Security-and-Privacy-Guide) - Community guide to securing and improving privacy on macOS.

 *   [ipfs/ipfs](https://github.com/ipfs/ipfs) - Peer-to-peer hypermedia protocol